 In many businesses, especially those moving through a period of growth or transformation, you’ll likely find a mix of employees, contractors and possibly also workers making up the work force.

-And when you initially bring someone into your business, defining their employment status should be relatively straight-forward in most cases.
+When you initially bring someone into your business, defining their employment status should be relatively straight-forward in most cases.
 The distinction between an employee, and a contractor coming in on a more temporary basis – an IT consultant working on an IT project or a freelance copywriter supporting a marketing campaign for example – is usually quite clear cut.

 But where we most often see problems occurring for our clients is when relationships have evolved over time.
 It’s two years later, for example, and that freelance copywriter is working 9-5 on your marketing team, getting paid monthly and booking off annual leave like the rest of the organisation.
 The original contractor agreement may no longer be fit for purpose, placing you in breach of your legal employment obligations.